flawed-hooman/Text-Summarisation/README.md

 GPT-2 model with 1.5 Billion parameters is a large transformer-based language model.
 It's trained for predicting the next word.
 So, we can use this specialty to summarize the data.

 ## Note:
-Run main.py for python3, else test by running "summarize.py" or the notebook named as "Text Summarizer Notebook.ipynb"<br>
+Run main.py from "for_python3" folder while using python, else test by running "summarize.py" or the notebook named as "Text Summarizer Notebook.ipynb"<br>
-**pytldr and pyteaser doesn't work for python3
+PS: pytldr and pyteaser doesn't work for python3